1. Output information

 Because the majority of GHG emissions are directly related to energy use, UK energy statistics can be used as a starting point for predictor indicators.
 Currently, all the predictor indicators used in our modelling are taken from the Department for Energy Security and Net Zero (DESNZ) Energy Trends.
 These are published one quarter after the reference period, allowing us to estimate figures for UK GHG emissions for that time period.
 The provisional estimates for Quarter 1 (Jan to Mar) 2023 were released in June 2023.

-To utilise the available information on energy trends in the UK, we have focused on predictor indicators for the highest-emitting industries.
-These industries are, with shares of total GHG emissions on a residence basis in 2021:
+To use the available information on energy trends in the UK, we have focused on predictor indicators for the highest-emitting industries.
+These industries are, with shares of total GHG emissions on a residence basis in 2022:

-We also consider the predictor indicators for Household emissions (26.7%).
+We also consider the predictor indicators for household emissions (24.6%).
 Household emissions relate to emissions that fall out of the production boundary.
 In the UK Environment Accounts, these emissions are split into consumer expenditure (non-travel) and consumer expenditure (travel).
 Consumer expenditure (non-travel) emissions are related to household heating and Consumer expenditure (travel) emissions are largely related to vehicle use.
-These accounted for 14.9% and 11.8% of total UK GHG emissions on a residence basis in 2021 respectively.
+These accounted for 12.6% and 12.1% of total UK GHG emissions on a residence basis in 2022 respectively.

 Accuracy

-These modelled estimates are classified as experimental statistics; they include some uncertainty, may be subject to revision, and should be used and treated with caution.
-There is a time lag in the annual estimates of UK GHG emissions on residence basis, and figures for the latest year are provisional and subject to revision.
-The Energy Trends tables we have used are available from Quarter 1 (Jan to Mar) 1998 to Quarter 2 (Apr to June) 2023, with the latest quarter in the series also being provisional.
+These modelled estimates are classified as official statistics and are subject to revisions.
+There is a time lag in the annual estimates of UK GHG emissions on residence basis and figures are subject to revision.
+The Energy Trends tables we have used are available from Quarter 1 (Jan to Mar) 1998 to Quarter 2 (Apr to June) 2024, with the latest quarter in the series also being provisional.

 We undertook revisions analysis on all of the estimates to assess the likely scale of revisions.
 Because of the relatively short time series, it was not valid to summarise the revisions with descriptive statistics.
 However, to provide further insights around the level and implications of the uncertainties, we have also calculated forecast errors to provide an estimate of the reliability of the forecasted values.